- 1 INTRODUCTION:

 - 10 BIBLIOGRAPHY / REFERENCE :

-A slum is an extremely inhabited urban residential sector consisting mostly of closely packed, decrepit housing units in an exceedingly situation of deteriorated or incomplete infrastructure, colonized primarily by impoverished persons.
-While slums differ in size and different characteristics, most lack reliable sanitation services, the offer of unpolluted water, reliable electricity, law enforcement, and different basic services.
+A slum is a remarkably inhabited urban residential sector consisting mostly of carefully packed, decrepit housing units in an exceedingly situation of deteriorated or incomplete infrastructure, colonized primarily by impoverished persons.
+While slums differ in size and different characteristics, most lack reliable sanitation services, the offer of unpolluted water, reliable electricity, law enforcement, and various essential functions.
 The lake receives more water from sewage other than natural bodies because of slums wastes.

 Today, the present population growth is outpacing the speed at which cities will answer the necessity for housing.
 This is often the very condition underneath which slums thrive and grow out of management.

 Dharavi is vicinity in Mumbai, Maharashtra, India.
 It is regarded as one of the biggest slums in Asia.
-Dharavi has a neighborhood of simply over 2.1 sq. kilometers (0.81 sq mi; 520 acres) and a population of concerning 700,000.
+Dharavi has a neighborhood of merely over 2.1 sq.
+Kilometers (0.81 sq mi; 520 acres) and a population of concerning 700,000.
 With a population density of over 277,136/km2 (717,780/sq mi), Dharavi is one of the densest areas within the world.

 AIMS AND OBJECTIVES:

-The aim of this project is to determine the basic problems of any slum.
+The objective of this project is to determine the fundamental problems of any slum.
 We have chosen the slum of city Mumbai: DHARAVI.

 - To gather information about slum living.